CZ-NIC/convey/docs/convey-help-cmd-output.md

 optional arguments:
-  -h, --help            show this help message and exit --debug               On error, enter an ipdb session -F, --fresh           Do not attempt to load any previous settings /
+  -h, --help            show this help message and exit --debug               On error, enter a pdb session -F, --fresh           Do not attempt to load any previous settings /
                         results.
 Do not load convey's global WHOIS cache.
 (But merge WHOIS results in there afterwards.)